telnet23/gif-cli-fast/README.md

 options:
   -h, --help            show this help message and exit --provider {giphy,tenor,local}
-                        provider to submit query to. giphy by default. giphy by default
+                        provider to submit query to. giphy by default --mode {ascii,256color,truecolor}
-  --mode {ascii,256color,truecolor}
                         display mode. ascii by default. truecolor only supported on some terminals